 CBJ: We’ve had conversations at CBJ about how routesetters are basically the keys to the industry (the “rockstars”).
 But I know a lot of gym patrons just climb and don’t think much about the hard work that goes on “behind the scenes” to make the routes.
 Is there anything the whole industry or even just an individual gym could do to make sure routesetters get the full credit and recognition they deserve?

 KRAYER: At some gyms I have seen a “meet your routesetter” wall where there are photographs of the routesetters and a short, usually comical, bio.
 I think this is a great way to provide setter recognition.
 When I was at EVO, we made weekly “boulder of the week” videos featuring individual routesetters, which I really enjoyed making and miss.
-They provided routesetter recognition as well as a source of member stoke for the new boulders being set.
+They provided routesetter recognition as well as a source of member stoke for the new boulders we set.

 More important than recognition, I think, would be overall care from gyms and the industry at large for routesetter health and wellness.
 Being a commercial routesetter is an extremely physically demanding job and more affordable and accessible health care like massage therapy and physical therapy would be a great way to show routesetter appreciation.
 For me personally, my craft suffers when my body is physically beat up and not cooperating.